MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers.md

 // The name of the cache your app uses. const CACHE_NAME = "my-app-cache";
 // The list of static files your app needs to start.
-// Note the offline.html page in this list. const PRE_CACHED_RESOURCES = ["/", "styles.css", "app.js", "offline.html"];
+// Note the offline page in this list. const PRE_CACHED_RESOURCES = ["/", "styles.css", "app.js", "/offline"];

 // Listen to the `install` event. self.addEventListener("install", event => {